Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 > It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with **ten** blunt axes instead.

-(I could only add that a pencil maybe destroyed by previous to NOT REPAIR)
+(I could only add that a pencil may be destroyed beyond repair)

 ---